ignisf/image_compressor_pack/README.md

 contain statically linked executables for Linux and FreeBSD and dynamically linked ones for Mac OS X.

-### Using the source version
+### Using the gem

-To compile from source, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'image_compressor_pack'